 5) You can list now and require the buyer of your home to include a seller condition.
 Their offer is contingent until you find a home.

-We can make the contract contingent on the seller finding a suitable property by a specific date that is agreeable to the buyer.
-If they don’t find a home, then we can terminate the contract.
+We can make the contract contingent on the seller finding a suitable property by a specific date agreeable to the buyer.
+We can terminate the contract if they don’t find a home.

-7) Put a contingency that the seller must find an acceptable replacement property, and the buyer will adjust contract dates accordingly.
+7) Include a contingency that the seller finds an acceptable replacement property, and the buyer will adjust the contract dates accordingly.

 This allows the seller to stay in your home for up to 60 days while you contract your new home.
 Some buyers may be in a similar situation and would be flexible on their move-in date.

-10) Tell your seller they can list their home and look for a home by putting a Hubbard Clause into the sales and purchase agreement when they find a home to write an offer.
+10) Tell your seller they can list their home and look for one by putting a Hubbard Clause into the sales and purchase agreement when they find a home to write an offer.

 This gives them the time needed to sell the home while holding the home they want to purchase.